TheOnlyWei/amazing_repository/README.txt

 UNDERSTANDING THE MAZE IMAGE
-- In the solved maze image, the starting point is the second darkest cell with gray value 90, and the ending point is the second darkest cell in the image at gray value 0.
+- In the solved maze image, the starting point is the second darkest cell with gray value 90, and the ending point is the darkest cell in the image at gray value 0.

 - The maze image generated has a default starting cell at the top left or bottom